CanastaWiki/Canasta-CLI/tests/integration/REMOTE_TEST_DESIGN.md

 ## Overview

-Integration tests for verifying Canasta-Ansible's remote host management (`-H` / `--host`) using a Docker container as a simulated remote host.
+Integration tests for verifying the Canasta CLI's remote host management (`-H` / `--host`) using a Docker container as a simulated remote host.
 This avoids the need for real remote infrastructure during CI/CD.